 If there’s a tax return deadline looming, get your books in order as soon as possible so that you’re not hunting down receipts while caring for your newborn.
 Check out our self employed tax tips.

 Make a new household budget that takes into account your changes in income and expenditure.
-Our budgeting section as plenty of tips to get you started.

 See if you can get things like cots, clothes and toys second-hand, either from friends and family or from “nearly new” sales.